Gleebo/terminal-app/README.md

-# Rougue-like terminal game Battle Gems
+# Turn based RPG terminal game Battle Gems

 ## Puropose
 Battle Gems is a game that can be played in a terminal.
 The game is a turn based RPG where player goes from level to level to chose a room to enter.
 In each room there will be enemies to fight and a reward if player cealrs the room.